 Today Hermanus is a thriving and universally popular resort town, yet its history is relatively short by the standards of the Western Cape.
-The wider region was first discovered in the 15th century, when the Portuguese explorer Bartholomeu Dias sailed to the Cape from west Africa.
+The wider region was first discovered in the 15th century when the Portuguese explorer Bartholomeu Dias sailed to the Cape from West Africa.
 His successor Vasco de Gama sailed past what we today know as Cape Town, although the Portuguese explorer, Antonio de Saldanha, was the first person who actually coined the name Table Mountain in the 16th century.

-In the 17th century the Western Cape was rapidly becoming a magnet for European settlers and indeed religious groups, such as Huguenots (protestants) looking to escape persecution in their native France.
-They were welcomed to the Cape with open arms, particularly as they boasted a valuable viticultural expertise that was largely responsible for kick-starting the thriving wine industry South Africa enjoys today.
+In the 17th century, the Western Cape was rapidly becoming a magnet for European settlers and indeed religious groups, such as Huguenots (protestants) looking to escape persecution in their native France.
+They were welcomed to the Cape with open arms, particularly as they boasted valuable viticultural expertise that was largely responsible for kick-starting the thriving wine industry South Africa enjoys today.

 In the early 19th century the British (as one of the key groups involved in colonizing the Cape) annexed the region in 1806.
 Of course, this immediately caused escalating tensions with the Boers (descendants of the Dutch settlers) and the native Zulu tribes, who eventually went to war in 1880.

 However, earlier that century a Dutch teacher, Hermanus Pieters, arrived in what we today know as Hermanus in 1815 and settled in the town of Caledon.
 He was recruited by Dutch farmers, concerned that the English language was taking over the local culture, to teach Dutch to the next generation of farmers and their children.